 - Rub in the butter with your fingertips until the mix resembles breadcrumbs.

 - Mix the milk and egg together.
-Make a well in the centre of the dry ingredients and pour in the egg mixture (save a little bit for brushing the scones with before baking).
+Make a well in the center of the dry ingredients and pour in the egg mixture (save back a little bit for brushing the scones with before baking).
 Stir together with a fork until well combined.